 Over 50,000 biographies of people who shaped the history of the British Isles and beyond, from the earliest times to 2003.
 You can search, browse, or explore themed essays.

 Search or browse over 900 entries on topics including naval history, shipbuilding, navigation and scientific instrumentation, maritime art and literature.

 The OED is the authoritative dictionary of the English language.
 It contains information on the past and present meaning of words from across the English-speaking world.
 It traces the history of words through quotations, from the earliest usage to the present day.

 Who's Who is an annually published directory of noteworthy and influential individuals in all walks of life, in the UK and worldwide.
 It has been published since 1849, and previous editions are also included in this online version as Who Was Who.

 Where relevant, entries also contain links to the Oxford Dictionary of National Biography.

 Ancestry Library is a key resource for researching family history.
-Much of the content originates from the United States, however it does contain the 1841, 1851, 1861, 1871, 1881, and 1901 censuses for England, Wales and Scotland, as well as birth, death and marriage indexes, trade, town and telephone directories, and passenger lists.
+The primary resources for England, Wales and Scotland are the 1841, 1851, 1861, 1871, 1881, and 1901 censuses as well as birth, death and marriage indexes, trade, town and telephone directories.

-Search tip: the content is organised in around 4000 separate collections, so it's worth taking a look at the Ancestry title list to see which ones are likely to have the people you're looking for.
+Search tip: the content is organised in more than 30,000 separate collections, so it's worth searching the Ancestry title list to see which ones are likely to have the information you're looking for.

 This is another key family history e-resource.
-It is very user-friendly and has a wealth of valuable material on it.
-(RMG staff please note: due to licensing agreement restrictions Find My Past may not be accessed when you are working from home.
+It is very user-friendly and has a wealth of valuable material.
+(RMG staff please note: due to licensing agreement restrictions Find My Past may not be accessed when you are working from home.)